AutoResearch/autora-core/docs/cli/custom-function-with-cylc/README.md

-# Example of running the controller CLI under cylc
+# Running the controller CLI under cylc

 Requires a conda environment called `autora-cylc` with the following dependencies:
 - `autora` 3.0.0a0+